fuglaro/filet-cloud/README.md

-==== TODO ====
-==== TODO ====
-==== TODO ====

-== TODO
-* https - accept certs via env var or auto setup with let's encrypt autocert NewListener (with domain provided by FC_DOMAIN).
-* Add underscores to other env vars.

-* Test favicon still works after security changes.
-* TODO Switch to package managed dependencies and update security docs -- maybe.
-* TODO Run some standard test suites.
-* TODO Setup security regression tests.

-* Kill Basic Auth
-* When the links ensure authentication, allow them to be awaited on.

-* Reload files without loging in again.
-* Auto reload unmodified opened files.
-* roll our own popup - nobody likes browser pop ups.
-* dark mode try 2.
-* best practise on inline unicode symbols
-* Switch relevant divs to buttons, ensure accessibility, and check keyboard only input.
-* xtermjs via same WebSocket connection that allows sshConn endpoint including resize triggers, distinguish from uploads with first bit.
-* Document env vars (be clear about cloud dir needing username folder after that level).
-* Deliver system information to file (accessible via xtermjs), so a HAT is not needed.

-* Add support for a different local ssh port (Android Termux)

-* Swap to RP3A+ for low power and compact.
-* Mobile phone version with battery pack and 4G for always on.

-* Monitor storage interval access (maybe backup interval is an issue - maybe only backup when things change) for allowing the storage to power down.

-* note on working well with: https://stephango.com/file-over-app
-* Document about embedding resources in Markdown files.
-* Make as a Progressive Web App (PWA)
-* Thumbnails
-  * Support other image types for thumbnails smartly.
-  * Investigate hardware accelerated thumbnail generation.
-  * Switch to Webp for thumbnails.
-  * Test thumbnails laoading.
-* Add observable status summary for each user - but build it with graphviz project that bakes to svg so it doesn't use live scripts.

 # Filet Cloud Web
 Web service for a minimalistic personal cloud storage, letting you control your data privacy.
 This has a simple and elegant design that provides a lean web interface to local storage via a local ssh connection.

 ![demo video](filet-cloud-demo.gif)

 Browse files, download, upload, stream videos and music, view images, create and edit documents.

-See (https://github.com/fuglaro/filet-cloud) for an example deployment on a Raspberry Pi including data snapshots.
-It is recommended to set up automatic backups in any deployment.

 ## Supported formats
 * Images